Nurse’s Recommendations for Students on the UNO Innsbruck program:

 - Cough drops and sore throat lozenges

-- If you are a diabetic on insulin, please bring an extra pump or extra injectables in case of breakage or loss.
+- If you have diabetes and are on insulin, please bring an extra pump or extra injectables in case of breakage or loss.

 - Talk to your family doctor about getting a prescription for – and bringing - a broad-spectrum antibiotic.